lennox-davidlevy/agentic_rag_talk/README.md

 ![agent_flow](./imgs/agent_flow.png)

-With an agent in the pipeline, it can intelligently decide which database to query based on the user's question.
+Lets add an agent into this pipeline.
+Now it can intelligently decide which database to query based on the user's question.
 The agent isn't making a random guess; it's leveraging the LLM's language understanding capabilities to interpret the query and determine its context.

 So, if an employee asks, “What is the company’s policy on remote work during the holidays?” the agent directs this question to the internal company database.